jeremyButtler/bioTools/README.md

 4. add using_this_code guides (using in C code) for programs and libraries
    - less likely to happen, lot of work for shoddy guides
+5. add SIMD support to mapRead
+   - likely will happen once get freezeTB to more polished state

 # Thanks